 As customer expectations and demands continue to change, utilities need to design and implement journeys that reflect customers’ needs, wants, and preferences.
 Create these journeys by not only using data but also listening to customers to truly understand their needs.

 Wondering where to begin on the customer-journey transformation?
-We’ve got some ideas.
+As a leading data science company specializing in customer experience transformation, we’ve got some ideas.

 Is your billing and payment experience up to customers’ expectations?

 One of the areas that’s often a focal point for journey transformation is billing and payment.
 E Source Management Consulting recently worked with a utility client that wanted to improve this experience for their customers.
 The project covered both the physical and online bill experiences.

 While it’s not unusual to gather customer feedback through quantitative data for journey work, E Source goes beyond by listening to customers through qualitative means through one-on-one customer interviews or ethnographic research.
 For this specific project, we conducted in-depth customer interviews to supplement our quantitative research.
 We were able to not only identify the key customer pain points for the billing experience but also offer greater insights into customers’ unique experiences.